-In order to fulfil our statutory responsibilities as a Local Authority, in most cases the lawful basis for processing personal data will be to perform a task carried out in the public interest and to comply with the legal obligations set out in law.
-This includes for example: providing an Electoral Service; administering Council Tax; delivering services related to Education and Learning; and the prevention of crime.
+In order to fulfil our statutory responsibilities as a Council, in most cases the lawful basis for processing personal data will be because it is necessary to perform a task carried out in the public interest or it is necessary to comply with the legal obligations set out in law.
+This includes for example: providing an Electoral Service; administering Council Tax; delivering services related to Education and Learning; and the prevention or detection of crime.

-The Council will only ask for consent to process personal information if it is not doing so under one (or more) of the other four legal basis for processing.
+The Council will only ask for consent if consent is the only lawful basis for the purpose of the processing of personal information and if it is not doing so under one (or more) of the other five legal basis for processing.
 For example: residents agreeing to a particular method of communication such as receiving emails about local events.
-Consent can be withdrawn at any time.
+Consent can be withdrawn by the data subject at any time, therefore careful thought should be given before relying on consent.